ilmax/site/content/posts/k3s-raspberry-tls/index.md

 traefik   LoadBalancer   10.43.63.113   192.168.2.210   80:31468/TCP,443:31486/TCP,443:31486/UDP   13d
 ```

 Here we are interested in the external IP, so we will create an A record that points to that IP.
 Please note that we are creating an A record in our DNS that points to a **private IP address**.
-This will allow us to resolve the services hosted in K3s using a a domain name and use TLS certificates, rather than using the IP.
+This will allow us to resolve the services hosted in K3s using a domain name and use TLS certificates, rather than using the IP.

 For this example, I've created a temporary A record for the k3s subdomain in the `maxdon.tech` domain I own that points to 192.168.2.210, it looks like the following: